FHIR/GoFSH/README.md

 # Installation for Developers

 GoFSH is a [TypeScript](https://www.typescriptlang.org/) project.
 At a minimum, GoFSH requires [Node.js](https://nodejs.org/) to build, test, and run the CLI.
-Developers should install Node.js 12 (LTS), although the previous LTS version (Node.js 10) is also expected to work.
+Developers should install Node.js 18.
+Although previous versions of Node.js may work, they are not officially supported.

 Once Node.js is installed, run the following command from this project's root folder: